Digital Transformation

 What changes when success is defined properly

-A strong does not just describe what is going to be done, it defines what will be different as a result.
-That difference needs to be specific enough that it can be measured, but also meaningful enough that it reflects real impact, not just superficial change.
+A strong doesn't just describe what's going to be done.
+It defines what will be different as a result.
+That difference needs to be specific enough to measure, but also meaningful enough to reflect real impact, not just superficial change.

 Why teams often define metrics too late